Android Application Sales

 When thinking about developing an app for Android one of the things I tried to find was some idea of what I could expect in sales.
 Not many developers were publishing how much they made, and the ones that did were putting out high-end games.

 I tried to gauge expected sales by looking at the "downloads" graphs of apps similar to mine.
 As such I ended up giving myself a conservative estimate of a couple downloads per day.
 I was hoping to earn enough to buy a laptop.
 As you'll see for the first six months I was way off.
-Things have gotten better and I've learned a lot of lessons.
+Things did get better for awhile and I've learned a lot of lessons.

 So, I decided to publish the sales figures for my app, Math Defense, to help out any young, aspiring developers.
 Or to crush their dreams.
 I've heard it both ways.